Make PNG compression level configurable

 The attached patch adds a "Compression" slider to the PNG imageio module user interface, making the compression level configurable, and sets the default compression level to 5.

-#3 Updated by Simon Raffeiner over 1 year ago
+#3 Updated by Simon Raffeiner almost 2 years ago

 Thanks!
 I didn't know how to handle the module versioning stuff, but I thought a working patch for the feature itself would speed things up, so I attached it.
 Next time I hopefully know what additional stuff to look for.